CrestApps/laravel-code-generator/docs/versioned_docs/version-2.1.0/intro.md

 #### Default template dependencies

  - **[CSS bootstrap Framework.](http://getbootstrap.com/)** This is only required with the default template.
 You are free to make your own template.

+#### (Optional) Client-side validation dependencies

+ - **[jQuery.](https://jquery.com/)** Required only if you want to take advantage of the client
+ - **[jQuery Validation Plugin.](https://jqueryvalidation.org/)** Only if you want to take advantage of the client side validation.

+#### (Optional) Using Laravel-Collective

+Laravel-Code-Generator is fully capable of generating views using Laravel-Collective.
+To Generate views using it, you must first install Laravel-Collective into your project.
+Instructions on how to use it can be found [Laravel-Collective](using-laravel-collective.md)